-Having a safety net, however small, is one of the best things that you can do for your family.
-Figuring out how to get there, especially when living paycheck to paycheck, it can be hard to know where to start.
-Luckily, I’ve got lots of tips on saving money that will get you some financial peace of mind in no time.
+Having a safety net, however small it may be, is one of the best things that you can do for your family.
+Figuring out how to get there, especially when living paycheck to paycheck, it can be hard to know just where to start.
+I know from experience.
+Luckily, I’ve got lots of tips on saving money that will get you some financial peace of mind in no time at all.

 If you’d love for your family to have a safety net, but you’re just not sure where to start, I’m here to help!